 The USS Utah Memorial

-The Utah rests on the west side of Ford Island in Pearl Harbor, where it had returned in early December of 1941 after completing an anti-aircraft gunnery cruise – its final voyage.
-At 8:01 on December 7, the ship took two torpedo hits from an aerial bomber and listed so quickly that the order was given to abandon ship.
-Within twelve minutes the battleship had rolled over and was keel up, a total loss.
+The Utah rests on the west side of Ford Island in Pearl Harbor, where it had returned in early December 1941 after completing an anti-aircraft gunnery cruise – its final voyage.
+At 8:01 a.m. on Dec.
+7, the ship took two torpedo hits and listed so quickly that the order was given to abandon ship.
+Within 12 minutes, the battleship had rolled over and was keel up, a total loss.
 Fifty-eight of the ship’s crew were dead, and most still lie with the sunken remains.
 The Utah was later rolled over to clear the channel, but was left on the bottom.

 The Ford Island CPO Bungalows

-Also included in the National Monument are six chief petty officer bungalows on Ford Island, adjacent to Oklahoma’s mooring quays.
-The six are the last remnants of the CPO neighborhood, the homes that were closest to Battleship Row.
-Once slated for demolition, the bungalows were saved by the efforts of community members – including the Historic Hawaii Foundation – and, while still owned by the Navy, are managed by the National Park Service, which – as of December 2011 – is still devising a plan for their restoration.
+Also included in the national monument are five chief petty officer bungalows on Ford Island, adjacent to Oklahoma’s mooring quays.
+They are the last remnants of the CPO neighborhood, the homes that were closest to Battleship Row.
+Once slated for demolition, the bungalows were saved by the efforts of community members – including the Historic Hawaii Foundation – and, while still owned by the Navy, are managed by the National Park Service (NPS), which mistakenly tore one of the bungalows down in June, 2016.
+The NPS plans to restore the remaining five, beginning with Building 29.
 The bungalows have not yet been made available to the public.

 The sites contained within the World War II Valor in the Pacific National Monument are not the only places near Pearl Harbor where visitors can learn about the war in the Pacific and pay respect to those who served.
 Other sites include: